alecnissen/FashionGems-Online-Store/README.md

 <img src="Images/fg-checkout.png" style="width:500px">

-- When checkout form is completed it will be stored in a database using mongoDB.
-Checkout form is also handled with Node.js and Express.js for form validation and asynchronous operations
+- When checkout form is completed it will be stored in a database using MongoDB.
+Checkout form data is also handled with Node.js and Express.js for form validation and asynchronous operations

 <img src="Images/fashionGems-contact-form.png" style="width:500px">